kongraphael/kube-objects/misc.md

 NodeAffinity have quite complexe keys ;
-There is 2 keys that act on pods scheduling, and once the pod is running requiredDuringSchedulingIgnoredDuringExecution preferedDuringSchedulingIgnoredDuringExecution
+There is 2 keys that act on pods scheduling, and once the pod is running requiredDuringSchedulingIgnoredDuringExecution
+- the label is require on node just before the pod is scheduled.
+If there is no match, the pod will not be scheduled
+- the pod will still run on the node, even if the label is deleted once the pod is scheduled preferedDuringSchedulingIgnoredDuringExecution
+- the label is not require on node just before the pod is scheduled.
+It will be used, but if it not present, the pod will still be scheduled on node.
+- the pod will still run on the node, even if the label is deleted once the pod is scheduled

 See exemple below :
 under spec: